 The CTLT has inventory for supporting 2-3 classes using iPod Touches and 2-3 classes using iPads.
 The iPod Touches do not have a camera but can perform audio recordings and their utility with the App Store is limited due to device-application version compatibility.
 The iPads have front facing and rear facing cameras.
 The mobile devices contain WiFi access only.
 Please contact your CTLT liaison for more device dependent information.

-Please download and complete the MDI Spring 2014 Application.
+Please download and complete the MDI Fall 2014 Application.
 When drafting your application, faculty are strongly encouraged to collaborate with their CTLT Liaison.
-You should submit your finished proposal to email@example.com by Wednesday, November 20, 2013 at 5:00pm.
+You should submit your finished proposal to email@example.com by Monday, April 28, 2014 at 5:00pm.